Aider-AI/aider/docs/ctags.md

 set of files to add to the chat.
 And sending whole files is a bulky way to send code context, wasting the precious 8k context window.
+GPT doesn't need to see the entire implementation of BarLog, it just needs to understand it well enough to use it.
-You may quickly run out of context window if you need to send many files worth of context.
+You may quickly run out of context window if you need to send many files worth of code just to convey context.

 ## Using a repo map to provide context